RenanTelini/Classes_Attributes_Methods_and_Static_Members_CSharp_Exercises/README.md

-# Introduction to classes - C# Exercises
+# Classes, Attributes, Methods and Static Members - C# Exercises

 #### These exercises are based on the <a href="https://www.udemy.com/course/programacao-orientada-a-objetos-csharp/?couponCode=MT260714G2">"C# COMPLETO Programação Orientada a Objetos + Projetos"</a> course.

-## Introduction to classes
+## Classes and Attributes

 ### <ins>Exercise 01</ins>